 These creams can be easily applied to damp or dry hair.
 They often contain ingredients that help to add definition and lightly hold curls.

-In addition, curl-enhancing creams typically contain oils or butters that help to hydrate and tame frizz.
+In addition, curl-enhancing creams typically contain oils or butter that help to lubricate your hair and reduce frizz.